 Hit the shops in London

-30. Find a hidden treasure at the markets of Portobello, Camden, or Old Spitalfields.
+- Find a hidden treasure at the markets of Portobello Road, Camden, or Old Spitalfields.

 Cool London shopping areas

-32. Explore the modern clothing stores along Carnaby Street in Soho and stop off for something to eat at Kingly Court, while you’re there.
+- Explore iconic modern clothing stores along Carnaby Street in Soho and stop off for something to eat at Kingly Court, while you’re there.

-33. Get discounts on your favourite high street brands at London Designer Outlet in Wembley.
+- Get discounts on your favourite high-street brands at ICON Outlet at The O2 in North Greenwich or at London Designer Outlet in Wembley.

-35. Shop in a pop-up shipping container at East London’s Boxpark.
+- Shop in a pop-up shipping container at east London’s Boxpark.

 Things to do in London for sports fans